 - Contribute to your credibility

-A blog can be written blog posts or uploaded videos, so if you’re not too good at writing, but feel ok talking, then videos are a great way to also let people see your personality.
+A blog post does not necessarily need to be a written article, it can be a video blog or podcast (it’s easy to embed videos and podcast episodes on your website these days), so if you’re not too good at writing, but feel ok talking, then videos and audios are great ways to let people also get a sense of your personality.
 And personality goes a long way in the online world, as much as in the real world 🙂 If you feel a bit (or a lot!) out of your comfort zone when it comes to blogging, you can find a bit of encouragement here.

 What do you blog about?